Share Transfer Services

 The transferee is the individual or entity purchasing or receiving the shares.
 They must accept the transfer by signing the SH-4 form, submit identity and address proof, and ensure payment (if applicable).
 The transferee becomes the new legal owner once the transfer is approved and recorded.

-Company of Directors
+Company / Board of Directors

 The company, represented by its Board of Directors, plays a regulatory role.
 They review and approve the transfer request in a board meeting, update the register of members, issue a new share certificate to the transferee, and notify ROC if required.
 The company ensures compliance with its Articles of Association and the Companies Act.